Faryadi Sarwar Zardad: The outcome

 The jury in the second trial found him guilty on 18 July 2005, and he was sentenced 20 years in prison – receiving 20 years for each of the two charges to be served concurrently.
 The judge, Mr Justice Colman Treacy, QC, recommended that Zardad be deported upon release.
+It was reported in December 2016 that he had been so deported.

 A video, Zardad's Dog, of parts of the 2002 Kabul trial of Abdullah Shah, was withdrawn from the October 2004 Turner Prize exhibition at the Tate Gallery just before the first trial started, to avoid potential contempt of court prosecution.
 It was not publicly displayed until 3 October 2005.